abc-research/nurse2021/_pages/rules.md

 layout: single
 title: "Rules"
 permalink: /rules/
-date: 2021-04-21T00:00:00+09:00
+date: 2021-04-28T00:00:00+09:00
 ---

 - The challenge is open to students (undergraduate, graduate, doctoral), researchers and practitioners.

 - To participate in the challenge, a team must register first indicating a team name, members and representative.
-Registration closes June 1, 2021
+Registration closes June 1st, 2021.

 - Teams may have 1 to 10 members.

-- A person may not belong to two teams simultaneously (unless a supervisor)
+- A person may not belong to two teams simultaneously (unless a supervisor).

 - Members of Sozolab (the organizer) are not elegible to participate in the challenge.